Skip to main content

 Prognosis

-The prognosis depends on the cause of jaundice and the duration or complication of jaundice.
+The prognosis depends on the cause of the Jaundice and the duration or complication of the Jaundice.

 Prevention